J. L. HUDSON, SEEDSMAN, BOX 337, LA HONDA, CALIFORNIA 94020-0337 USA

 Seed stored moist and refrigerated.

 'TRIFOLIATE ORANGE.'
 Large white fragrant 2" flowers before the leaves, followed by very fragrant 2" fruits.
 Deciduous small tree to 15 feet, hardy to Chicago.
 Zone 5.
-Makes a nice, deer-proof 'living barbed wire fence' planted 2 feet apart, and because the thorns are curved, they are not a hazard to tractor tires if branches get left on the ground after trimming.
+Makes a nice, deer-proof 'living barbed wire fence' planted 2 feet apart.
 Fruits make a nice juice, best if squeezed a few weeks after picking.
 Germinates in 3 - 8 weeks, best in the dark, cover seed well.

 Photo and information links: